Course website: http://www.artsci.wustl.edu/~grussell/Phil502-F14.html

 Email: grussell – at – artsci – dot – wustl – dot – edu

 This course will be a broad introduction to some of the central themes and theories of analytic philosophy in the 20th century.
-It is open to all and only first year graduate students in philosophy and will present many opportunities to develop skills in writing and giving presentations.
+It is open to all and only first year graduate students in philosophy and PNP.
+It will offer many opportunities to develop skills in writing and presenting philosophy.